Barcelona Covid restrictions & vaccination in Catalunya

 Covid-19 Restrictions in Barcelona & Catalunya

 During the COVID19 crisis Barcelona and Catalunya has had many different restrictions imposed from a full confinement at home to partial restrictions on movement and activities.
-Barcelona is now open (albeit with some restrictions and curfews).
+Barcelona is now fully open (albeit with some conditions).

-The Generalitat (local Catalan Government) reviews the situation every two weeks and publishes the CURRENT RESTRICTIONS IN FORCE on their website.
-I recommend checking this page periodically to not get stung with a fine.
+The Generalitat (local Catalan Government) reviews the situation periodically and publishes the CURRENT RESTRICTIONS IN FORCE on their website.

 Safe travels and Happy Exploring!